jsr-io/jsr/frontend/docs/with/deno.md

 Deno supports web standard
 [import maps](https://docs.deno.com/runtime/manual/basics/import_maps), the
-`deno.json` configuration file can at an import map with the `"imports"` field.
+`deno.json` configuration file can act as an import map with the `"imports"` field.
 You can add JSR imports manually to `deno.json`, or you can add them using the `deno add` command.